-A linear consultation contains pages in a specified order.
+A linear survey contains pages in a specified order.
 Respondents complete the online survey in order, page by page from 1 to x, selecting 'Next' at the bottom of each page to move to the next page of questions.
-You must use a linear consultation if you want to set Skip Logic rules.
+You must use a linear survey if you want to set Skip Logic rules.

 If there are any 'required' questions in a linear survey, these must be completed before the respondent is able to move to the next page along.

-A non-linear consultation has an automatically generated ‘contents page’ as the first page after the overview.
-This structure is appropriate for e.g. long and detailed consultation documents, and consultations in which only certain sections of the consultation document may be relevant to a respondent.
-Respondents can pick and choose which area of the consultation they wish to respond to, and in which order.
-Respondents return to the contents after each page of questions they answer.
+A non-linear survey has an automatically generated ‘contents page’ as the first page after the overview.
+A non-linear structure is particularly useful for long and detailed surveys, and surveys in which only certain sections will be relevant to a respondent.
+Respondents can pick and choose which parts of the survey they wish to respond to, and in which order.
+They will return to the contents page after each page of questions they answer.

-If there are any 'required' questions in a non-linear survey, these must be completed before the respondent is able to leave a page, and they must be completed for any page which has them in.
-Only then will the 'Finish' button appear to allow a respondent to submit their response.
+If there are any 'required' questions in a non-linear survey, these must be completed before a respondent can submit their response to the survey.
+Only when required questions are completed will the 'Finish' button appear to allow a respondent to submit their response.

-An example of a non-linear consultation's contents page is shown below:
+An example of a non-linear survey's contents page is shown below:

-To learn about how to change your survey from a linear format to non-linear, please follow the instructions in the article linked here
+Learn about how to change your survey from a linear format to non-linear.